PundiAI/fx-docs/f-x-core/setup-node/live-upgrade.md

             // custom logic after the network upgrade has been executed })
     ```
+{% hint style="info" %}

-    Note that we panic on any error - this would cause the upgrade to fail if the migration could not be run, and no node would advance - allowing a manual recovery.
-If we ignored the errors, then we would proceed with an incomplete upgrade and have a very difficult time every recovering the proper state.
+    Note that we need not panic at the first sign of any error - an upgrade would fail if the migration did not follow through, and no node would advance - resulting in a manual recovery.
+If we ignored the errors, we would proceed with an incomplete upgrade and have a very difficult time trying to recover the proper state.
+{% endhint %}

     Now, compile the new binary and run the upgraded code to complete the upgrade: